 The FAS administration console automatically detects when this process completes.
-This can take a couple of minutes.
+This can take a

-11 Citrix FAS Administration Console - connected to localhost D X Initial S etup Rules Advanced Connect to another server Refresh Complete these setup steps: \checkmark Deploy certificate templates Deploy • The required templates are deployed in Active Directory.
-1 Set up a certificate authority Publish • The authorization templates are published on: ca-1.citrixtest.net\citrixtest-CA-1-CA. Click "Publish" to publish the templates on another certificate authority. \bigcirc Authorize this service Authorize There is a pending authorization request on ca-1.citrixtest.net\citrixtest-CA-1-CA. Cancel request Create a rule Create A rule defines a smartcard-class certificate that signs users into a Citrix environment.
+Citrix FAS Administration Console - connected to localhost D X Initial S etup Rules Advanced Connect to another server Refresh Complete Complete these setup steps: $\checkmark$ Deploy certificate templates The required templates are deployed in Active Directory.
+Deploy ~ Set up a certificate authority The authorization templates are published on: ca-1.citrixtest.net\citrixtest-CA-1-CA. Click "Publish" to publish the templates on another certificate authority.
+Publish $\bigcirc$ Authorize this service There is a pending authorization request on ca-1.citrixtest.net\citrixtest-CA-1-CA. Cancel request Authorize Create a rule A rule defines a smartcard-class certificate that signs users into a Citrix environment.
 You have no rules configured.
-Connect to Citrix Cloud Connect Complete this step if you wish to use this FAS service with Citrix Cloud.
+Create Connect to Citrix Cloud Complete this step if you wish to use this FAS service with Citrix Cloud.
+Connect